Federal Work-Study Program

 Eligibility does not guarantee employment.
 Actual employment is contingent upon availability of jobs, skill level, work hours, etc. Students who need internet access on campus can visit the Career Center in the Administration Building, room 255.

 Jobs are available with on-campus employers such as Spartan Shops, University Housing Services, Student Union, Event Center, and various academic and administrative offices.
 Work-study jobs are also available off-campus with school districts, social service agencies, city and county government, etc.

 - Visit the Career Center for job listings.
 It is important to know that if you do not work an authorized work-study job, you will not receive any portion of your FWS award.

 - Locate advertised FWS jobs (via the Internet or hard-copy job listings)

 - Call the specified employers and schedule a job interview

 - Print your Financial Aid Award Notice from MySJSU and bring it with you to each job interview.
-Print your award notice by accessing: MySJSU>Self Service>Student Center> under Finances, select "View Financial Aid" and click on the appropriate aid year.
+Print your award notice by accessing: MySJSU[BROKEN LINK]>Self Service>Student Center> under Finances, select "View Financial Aid" and click on the appropriate aid year.

 Summer Federal Work-Study